devlifelore/devlifelore/README.md

 ### Skills ðŸŽ¯

-I currently work as a Senior IT Consultant and Software Engineer, creating successful projects for major clients.
+I currently work as a Senior IT Consultant and Software Engineer, creating value & projects for major clients.

 Check out my skills and certificates on my website: